karimrattani/WHMCS-Recurring-Price-Update-Addon/README.md

 Install instruction:
-Upload the folder into modules/addonmodule directory Go into WHMCS and activate it
+Upload the folder into modules/addonmodule directory.
+Go into WHMCS and activate it under addon modules